hms-dbmi/gehlenborglab-website/_members/selena-luo.md

 ---
 Selena Luo, BSc is a HuBMAP Summer Intern in the Department of Biomedical Informatics at Harvard Medical School.

-Selena is a rising senior informatics major at the University of Massachusetts Amherst.
+Selena is a senior Informatics major at the University of Massachusetts Amherst.

 The goal of Selena's research is to investigate alternative ways to implement interactive visualizations of single-cell data.